MicrosoftDocs/windows-itpro-docs/devices/surface-hub/i-am-done-finishing-your-surface-hub-meeting.md

 ---

 # End a Surface Hub meeting with I'm Done
-Surface Hub is a collaboration device designed to be used simultaneously and sequentially by multiple people.
-At the end of a Surface Hub meeting, one of the attendees can tap or click **I'm Done** to end the meeting.
-Tapping **I'm Done** tells Surface Hub to clean up info from the current meeting, so that it will be ready for the next meeting.
-When a meeting attendee taps **I'm Done**, Surface Hub cleans up, or resets, these states.
+Surface Hub is a collaboration device designed to be used in meeting spaces by different groups of people.
+At the end of a meeting, users can tap **I'm Done** to clean up any sensitive data and prepare the device for the next meeting.
+Surface Hub will clean up, or reset, the following states:
 - Applications
 - Operating system
 - User interface

 This topic explains what **I'm Done** resets for each of these states.

 ## Applications
 When you start apps on Surface Hub, they are stored in memory and data is stored at the application level.
 Data is available to all users during that session (or meeting) until date is removed or overwritten.
 When **I'm done** is selected, Surface Hub application state is cleared out by closing applications, deleting browser history, resetting applications, and removing Skype logs.